hashbangcode/vlad-docs/applications/mysql.md

-# Setting Up Local MySQL Applications
+# Setting up local MySQL applications

 Below is a list of basic guides to setting up MySQL applications on your host box to communicate with databases located in your guest VMs.